astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 $$[dR_4]^2 = (-3.00^2+1.00^2+(-0.250)^2+0.0^2)~{\rm m}^2 = -8.009~{\rm m}^2$$
 and
 $$[dR_4]'^2 = (-2.79^2+(-0.351)^2+(-0.250)^2+0.00^2)~{\rm m}^2 = -8.009~{\rm m}^2$$
-Note which minus signs go away because they are squared and which ones do not.
+Note which minus signs are squared (and therefore go away) and which ones are not.
 Also note that all components have units of length.

 ### Example 4.2: Angles in Space